box/developer.box.com/guides/api-calls/index.md

 ## API calls insights

-Admins and co-admins can access the Platform Insights dashboard that provides information total number of API calls per application.
+Admins and co-admins can access the Platform Insights dashboard that provides information on the total number of API calls per application.

 See [Platform Insights][insights] and [applications][apps] for details.